diy365-mgos/bthing/README.md

 ```c
 void mgos_bthing_make_private(mgos_bthing_t thing);
 ```
 Makes the bThing private.
 A private instance is not included into the shadow state (see [bThings Shadow library](https://github.com/diy365-mgos/bthing-shadow)) and it is not published via MQTT (see [bThings MQTT Library](https://github.com/diy365-mgos/bthing-mqtt)) or HTTP.
+When invocked an `MGOS_EV_BTHING_MADE_PRIVATE` event is triggered.

 |Parameter||
 |--|--|